ebarakos/decenter.world/bitcoin.md

-**Bitcoin wallets** are just software that helps us keep track of a collection of private keys, as well as how many bitcoin are controlled by those keys.
+**Bitcoin wallets** are just software that helps us keep track of a collection of private keys, as well as how many bitcoins are controlled by those keys.
 The wallets normally use a new address every time we receive bitcoin, which helps with privacy.
-By handling the details of managing private keys, summing up the bitcoin controlled by those keys, and signing transactions, the barrier to entry is lowered by using wallets compared to if we needed to understand these concepts ourselves.
+By handling the details of managing private keys, summing up the bitcoin controlled by those keys, and signing transactions, the barrier to entry is lowered by using wallets rathera than manually taking care of these steps.

 We can visualize a user Alice's wallet as a bag of private keys, some of which might be used to unlock